 We always ask our interviewees who has made an impact on their personal DNA.
 The artist you have become, is there a specific person that stands out who helped formed you?

 I was adopted by two wonderful Scottish people.
 They were immigrants and came to New Zealand in the mid-1960s.
 My dad is gone now.
 They were curious and open and hungry for knowledge while also respectful, they learned about my culture long before they adopted me.
 That was a good thing, because it does not always work out when a baby of another culture is adopted.

 When I was a baby, we had questionable systems in place.
 There were two systems that babies went through.
 One was the sort of mainstream system and the other one was for bi-racial and colored babies.

 I was considered to be light-skinned and put into the mainstream system.
 I still have deep scars as a result of not being raised in my culture.
-I can not deny that, but I also can not deny the love I received from my beautiful Scottish parents.
+I can’t deny that, but I also can’t deny the love I received from my beautiful Scottish parents.

 The great thing about my mom, she genuinely committed, and not just because of me, to spending time with the indigenous people of this country.
 She joined a Māori Anglican Church.
 She became a member of the Māori Women’s Welfare League.

 I grew up with the Māori Anglican Church community.
 Growing up, I do not remember race relations as being good.
 I know it is better now, but I still think we have some work to do.

 I had Scottish parents, but as soon as I left the front door, I was labeled as Māori and all of those assumptions that came with it.

 I always felt like an outsider.
 I have always seen the world quite objectively.
 I am feeling a bit differently now.
 Because I found my tribe, I found my people within the arts.